guanlanxu/guanlanxu.github.io/_pages/cv.md

   * The University of Iowa
     * This award is in recognition of the third-place excellent team project out of 40 competitive team projects in the 2018 Midwest Hackathon competition at the University of Iowa.

-* **Mar.
-2004: Excellent Student of Wuxi City**
-  * Wuxi City Department of Education
-    * This award is in recognition of an outstanding student who is all-round developed in moral, intellectual, physical, and aesthetics among 30,000+ competitors in Wuxi City.

 Publications